google/strict-csp/strict-csp-html-webpack-plugin/README.md

 ⚠️⚠️⚠️⚠️

 This is an MVP.
-Do not use in production!
+Do not use in production.

 ⚠️⚠️⚠️⚠️